gsi-upm/financial-twitter-tracker/README.md

 1. Go to /analyzer
 2. Execute *moodClassifierd.py debug* and wait for it to start;
-3. Modify *client.py* to select what words do you want to search in twitter.
+3. Modify the configuration file to select what words do you want to search on twitter.
 4. Execute *client.py* in other terminal.

 ### Configure LMF